kubernetes-sigs/jobset/keps/672-serial-job-execution/README.md

 ### Using workflow engine to execute sequence of jobs

-Instead of supported Succeeded condition in StartupPolicy, users can leverage the existing workflow engines like Argo Workflow or Tekton Pipeline to execute it.
+Instead of supported DependsOn API, users can leverage the existing workflow engines like Argo Workflow or Tekton Pipeline to execute it.

 While workflow engines are a good option for orchestrating Directed Acyclic Graphs (DAGs),